BrandonXu6106/obsidianpublish/content/thoughts/Nash equilibrium.md

   - PHIL321A
 ---

 If no player can do better by unilaterally changing strategy, given the other players’ strategies.
-This is a criterion of individual [[rationality]] (see [[Pareto optimality]] for group rationality)
+This is a criterion of individual [[rationality.md]] (see [[Pareto optimality](Pareto%20optimality.md) for group rationality)